 Winner: Tie.
 The Lightroom bundle includes Photoshop, but Luminar has more tools in a single app.

-Who and What is Luminar Best For?
+Who and What is Luminar Best for?

 Luminar is designed for photographers of all skill levels who want to make quick and easy edits to their images using automatic tools.
 It can also be used by professionals who want to make more precise edits, but the main focus is on creating quick